rust-lang/rfcs/text/0000-pi-types.md

 }
 ```

+# Experimental extensions open to discussion

+## Candidates for additional rules

+    RewriteOr:
+      P ∨ Q
+      ──────────
+      ¬(¬P ∧ ¬Q)

+This rule states that if `a` nor `b`, none of them can be true.
+It allows us to
+rewrite OR in terms of NOT and AND.

+`RewriteOr` does not reduce depth.
+In fact, it does increase depth, but that
+rule is only triggered by `∨`, which no other rules infer.
+Thus, there is no
+way, we can enter a cycle, since `RewriteOr(P)` is a reduction of `P` with
+respect to `∨`.

+    DisjunctiveSyllogism:
+      ¬(P ∧ Q)
+      P
+      ─────
+      ¬Q

+Basically, this states that if two propositions are mutually exclusive (that
+is, not both of them can be true), and one of them is true, the other must be
+false, due to being disjunctive.

+This is strictly reductive.

+Now let's go funky:

+    AdditiveCancelationRR:
+      a + c = b + c
+      ─────────────
+      a = b
+    AdditiveCancelationLL:
+      c + a = c + b
+      ─────────────
+      a = b
+    AdditiveCancelationRL:
+      a + c = c + b
+      ─────────────
+      a = b
+    AdditiveCancelationLR:
+      c + a = b + c
+      ─────────────
+      a = b
+    MultiplicativeCancelationRR:
+      ac = bc
+      ─────────────
+      a = b
+    MultiplicativeCancelationLL:
+      ca = cb
+      ─────────────
+      a = b
+    MultiplicativeCancelationRL:
+      ac = cb
+      ─────────────
+      a = b
+    MultiplicativeCancelationLR:
+      ca = bc
+      ─────────────
+      a = b

+These are all reductive.

+## Expression reduction rules

+We might want to have expression reduction rules beyond the basic const
+folding.
+This would allow certain symbolic comparation to improve.

+    DistributiveMultiplicationLhs:
+      c(a + b) ↦ ca + cb
+    DistributiveMultiplicationRhs:
+      (a + b)c ↦ ca + cb

+This is simply the distributive property of multiplication.

+    AdditionLeftAssociate:
+      a + (b + c) ↦ (a + b) + c
+    MultiplicationLeftAssociate:
+      a(bc) ↦ (ab)c

+This rules allows us to observe that `a(bc)` is no different from `(ab)c`

+All these rules are reductive.

+## "Exit-point" identities

+These are simply identities which always holds.
+Whenever the compiler reaches one
+of these when unfolding the `where` clause, it returns "True":

+    LeqReflexive:
+        f(x) <= f(x) for x primitive integer
+    GeqReflexive:
+        f(x) >= f(x) for x primitive integer
+    EqReflexive:
+        f(x) = f(x)
+    NegFalseIsTrue:
+        ¬false
+    TrueAndTrue:
+        true ∧ true
+    OrTrue1:
+        P ∨ true
+    OrTrue2:
+        true ∨ P

 # How we teach this

 This RFC aims to keep a "symmetric" syntax to the current construct, giving an